enigmosity/learn-aws/developer-associate/exam-questions.md

 - *Access Keys*: consist of an access key ID and a secret access key, used to sign programmatic requests made to aws using SDKs, REST or Query API operations
 - TODO: [Creating roles with external ID's](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html)
 - customer managed policies allow access to resources, they have versions, which you can revert/rollback to as required.
+- IAM roles give services/account ability to interact with other services. *If a service needs to interact with another service, give it a role!*
+- trust policies give other roles/services the ability to assume a role

 ## RDS

-- RDS supports using TDE (Transparent Data Encryption) to encryt stored data on DB instances running Microsoft SQL Server.
+- RDS supports using TDE (Transparent Data Encryption) to encrypt stored data on DB instances running Microsoft SQL Server.
 TDE automatically encrypts data before it is written to storage and automatically decrypts data when the data is read from storage.
 To enable TDE for a DB instance running SQL Server, specify the TDE option in an RDS option group associated with that DB instance.
 - web service that makes it easier to set up, operate and scale a relational database in the cloud.
 Provides cost-efficient, resizable capacity for an industry-standard relational database and manages common database administration tasks.
 - contains several log types
     - *error log*: diagnostic messages generated by database engine, along with startup and shutdown times
     - *general query log*: a record of all SQL statements received from clients and client connect and disconnect times
     - *slow query log*: record of SQL statements that took longer to execute than a set amount of time and that examined more than a defined number of rows - thresholds are configurable
+- connect to an RDS instance using endpoints, not IP addresses
+    - the DescribeDbInstances API and get the endpoint of the database instance
+    - Request an endpoint for the instance

 ## API Gateway